Frequently Asked Questions

 We believe that a product made lovingly by hand, from scratch, and in small batches is more important than if it is organic.

-We would rather spend our time making delicious things than researching for organic certifications.
-Given the recent allegations of misconduct within the government organic certification system (which is supposed to be the only 100% guarantee certification), it brings into question whether you can even trust the certification in the first place.
+We would rather spend our time making delicious things than researching organic certifications.
+Given allegations of misconduct within the government organic certification system (which is supposed to be the only 100% guarantee certification), it brings into question whether you can even trust the certification in the first place.
 We believe when certifications are paid for, it makes it difficult to trust the certification.
 While we will purchase organic when possible, there are items we use that are cost prohibitive at this time to purchase that way.
 Upon request, we are happy to purchase fruits for cake and pie fillings organically, this will require an additional charge.

 Do you use GMO products?